rpm-software-management/dnf/doc/api_repos.rst

   .. attribute:: skip_if_unavailable

-    If enabled, DNF will continue running and disable the repository that couldn't be contacted for any reason when downloading metadata.
+    If enabled, DNF will continue running and disable the repository that couldn't be synchronized for any reason.
 This option doesn't affect skipping of unavailable packages after dependency resolution.
-The default is ``True``.
+The default is inherited from :attr:`dnf.conf.Conf.skip_if_unavailable`.

   .. attribute:: sslcacert